 This Week on The Agenda

-The Agenda highlights a story making news this week.
-Then, the challenges of the sharing economy, Ontario's new security adviser and the rise of cyber-attacks, the importance of talking about mental health, and technology addiction.
+The Agenda highlights a story making new this week.
+Then, the Canadian music industry, the Great Trail, an Indigenous view of Canada 150, and behind the scenes of Toronto's Little India.
 The Agenda reviews its week of programming.